Monmouth Beach Fire Company Images …

 Always Ready & Brave …

-The Monmouth Beach Fire Company is front of mind currently — as its new home on Beach Road is prepped.
-Seen by all.
-Situated at the very heartbeat of Monmouth Beach — its civic center — will be a spanking new, large and modern firefighting complex.
+The Monmouth Beach Fire Company has mostly completed its new firehouse on Beach Road — there for all to see.
+Situated in the borough’s heartbeat — its civic center — is a spanking new, large and modern firefighting complex.
 A place both necessary and fulfilling.

-Organized in 1905, the MBFC actually predates the borough by one year.
-Most borough residents are wise enough to realize their good fortune in having such able firefighters on duty.
-Their skills and sacrifices are a matter of record.
+Organized in 1905, MBFC service actually predates the borough by a year.
+Most borough residents are wise enough to realize their good fortune in having such able and alert firefighters on duty.
+The sacrifice and skill they’ve exhibited through the years — protecting the lives and property of neighbors — is a matter of record.
 I am a proud volunteer fireman since March 1982.

 Town Footprint — Monmouth Beach Borough Hall (l) and Firehouse (r) at Beach Road and Willow Avenue, 1950s.
 Most of the property was owned by Jemima Cook.
 Born in England, she came to Monmouth Beach in 1867 and lived in town until her death in November 1913 at age 93.
 Her husband, Jonathan, the original Beach Road property owner, died in 1876.
 The town acquired the land from her estate in 1917.